Juniper/contrail-controller/src/docs/opserver/opserver.rst

             | FILTER BY...
             | SORT BY...
             | LIMIT

+        In addition to the above, the start time and the end time are mandatory - they define the time period of the query data.

         The parameters of the query are passed through POST data.
 The information passed has the following fields:
             - start_time: start of the time period